deepakkt/datedeux/readme.md

 # Date Deux
 This is basically the Python date module supplanted with some useful functions.
-This is a superclass so it supports everything the date module does.
-It overlaps *some* functions of the calendar module but in general this was designed like a date+ module.
+This is a subclass of `datetime.date` so should be possible to use this as a drop in replacemant for `date`.

 Should work the same on py2 and py3